neurospin-projects/guidelines/README.md

 All contributions may adhere to the following style guides:

-1. All code should be compatible with Python 3.
+1. All new codes should be compatible with Python 3.6 or higher.
+2. All codes should contain a [requirement file](https://www.python.org/dev/peps/pep-0508) to specify the project dependencies.
+3. All repositories should contain a [README file](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-readmes) to tell other people why your project is useful, what they can do with your project, and how they can use it.

-1. All code should adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) standards.
+4. All codes should adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) standards.

-1. Docstrings need to be provided for all new modules, methods and classes.
+5. Docstrings need to be provided for all new modules, methods and classes.
 These should adhere to [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) standards.

-1. When in doubt look at the existing code for inspiration.
+6. When in doubt look at the existing code for inspiration.